 The links on this page are affiliate links that help us earn fees if you buy through them.
 We keep this page updated periodically as our kit gets changed and refined.
-It’s up to date as of May 24, 2021.
+We pretty much love everything on this list and wholeheartedly recommend every item here.
+It’s up to date as of Jan 10, 2024.

-Sony a7III – The a7III is our most used camera body and Diana’s primary shooter.
+Sony a7III – The a7III is our most used camera body and primary stills shooter.
 We bought this camera the first week it was released in spring of 2018 and we’ve had it ever since.
 Even 3 years later in 2021, the Sony a7III is still our favorite overall camera available on the market.
-It’s still one of the best low-light performers of any full-frame camera (it’s basically as good as the Sony a7S line but with twice the resolution) and that’s why we love it for astrophotography.
+It’s still one of the best low-light performers of any full-frame camera (it’s basically as good as the Sony a7S line but with twice the resolution, and better in low light than its predecessor, the a7IV) and that’s why we love it for astrophotography.
 For everything else, it’s extremely fast at autofocus and shoots at 10 frames per second, it shoots 4K video and has a brilliant amount of customization for configuring exactly how you want it.
-It’s battery life is amazing, it has built-in image stabilization, and it’s got dual SD card slots.
+Its battery life is amazing, it has built-in image stabilization, and it’s got dual SD card slots.
 For the price, we think the Sony a7III is still arguably the best mirrorless camera you can buy under $2000.
 Read our full review of the a7III here.

-Sony a7C – This one is a new addition in 2021 and Ian’s new primary shooter.
-Ian previously shot on the first generation a7S but has since upgraded to the a7C.
+Sony a7C – This one is a new addition in 2021 and our new primary video shooter.
+Ian previously shot on the first generation a7S but has since upgraded to the a7C for video, vlogging, and stills.
 The a7C had basically the same exact specs and capability as our a7III, but in a more compact body and with a fully-articulating screen that allows it to be more easily used for creating videos for our YouTube channel.
 It loses some things like the AF joystick and front control dial of the a7III, but makes up for these shortcomings with customizability and a significant reduction in weight and size.
 Its suggested retail price is also less than the a7III was at launch, which makes arguably an even better deal.
 If you prefer a smaller camera or the rangefinder like camera body style, definitely consider the a7C.
 Our full review of the a7C is still pending.

-Zeiss Batis 18mm f/2.8 – The Zeiss Batis 18mm f/2.8 lens is our most used lens.
+Rokinon AF 18mm f/2.8 – The Rokinon 18mm f/2.8 replaced our Zeiss Batis 18mm f/2.8.
 It’s an ultra-wide angle prime lens that’s perfect for landscape photography.
-It’s lightweight and relatively small and its f/2.8 aperture is fast enough for low-noise landscape astrophotography.
-This is a premium priced lens, but it’s also a premium performer.
-It produces nearly aberration-free images, it focuses extremely quickly and has no focus breathing, perfect for video creators who rely on autofocus.
-Its manual focus system is also unmatched as it actively displays the image depth of field scale and adjusts the scale based on aperture settings.
-Read our full review of the Zeiss Batis 18mm f/2.8 here.
-If this lens is out of your budget, consider the much cheaper Samyang/Rokinon AF 18mm f/2.8.
-It’s almost as good as the Zeiss, but about 1/5 the price.
+It’s lightweight and very small and its f/2.8 aperture is fast enough for low-noise landscape astrophotography.
+This is a budget priced lens, but it’s also an excellent performer.
+It produces nearly aberration-free images, it focuses extremely quickly and has no focus breathing, perfect for video creators who rely on autofocus, particularly with the latest firmware from Samyang.
+We liked this lens enough that it replaced a lens almost 5x the price.
+Watch our video review of the Rokinon AF 18mm versus the Zeiss Batis 18mm f/2.8 here.

 Sony Zeiss Sonnar T* FE 55mm f/1.8 ZA – The Sony FE 55mm f/1.8 is our go-to for high resolution medium format astrophotography panoramas.
 This was one of Sony’s first lenses produced for the full-frame E mount and it still holds up as one of the sharpest standard prime lenses on the market.
 It’s very small and lightweight while still having a relatively fast aperture of f/1.8, perfect for low-light photography.
 We’ve owned this lens longer than any other in our kit and I don’t see us ever parting with it as long as we’re shooting on Sony camera bodies.

-Leofoto Ranger LS-284C and LH-30 Ballhead – This is our favorite standard travel tripod.
-It’s carbon fiber, it’s small enough to fit into a standard carry-on bag, but tall enough for nearly any situation.
+Leofoto Ranger LP-284C and LH-30 Ballhead – This is our favorite standard travel tripod.
+It’s sealed and weatherproof design with titanium hardware and carbon fiber legs.
+It’s small enough to fit into a standard carry-on bag, but tall enough for nearly any situation.
 It’s a 4 section design which makes it even sturdier than a 5-section tripod.
 Leofoto also has variations of their Ranger series in pretty much any size you can think of.
-Stiffer legs for a heavier camera?
-Try the larger diameter legs of the LS-324C.
-Taller extended length?
-Try the 5-section LS-285C.
 They also have the “EX” versions of the Ranger tripod with a built in leveling base, which is our next piece of gear below:

-Leofoto Ranger LS-255CEX and Custom DIY Panorama Head – This tripod is very similar to our LS-284C, but it has a built-in half-ball leveling base at the apex of the tripod.
-The LS-255CEX is also a taller 5-section design while still being just as compact when folded as the LS-284C.
-It has a higher max height than our LS-284C when fully extended, so it’s perfect for Ian since he’s a littler taller than Diana.
+Leofoto Ranger LS-255CEX and Custom DIY Panorama Head – This tripod is very similar to our LP-284C, but it has a built-in half-ball leveling base at the apex of the tripod and is a more affordable non-sealed leg design.
+The LS-255CEX is also a taller 5-section tripod while still being just as compact when folded as the LP-284C.
+It has a higher max height than our LP-284C when fully extended, so it’s perfect for Ian since he’s a littler taller than Diana.
 The built-in leveling base is particularly helpful when shooting large format panoramas to ensure a perfectly level pan.
-This tripod is a little less stiff than the LS-284C, so we usually use with with our lighter a7C body and lighter lenses.
+This tripod is a little less stiff than the LP-284C, so we usually use with with our lighter a7C body and lighter lenses.